Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 #### Kent Beck

-_Kent Beck_, eXtreme Programming founder
+_Kent Beck_ (born 1961) 🇺🇸, the eXtreme Programming founder, a signer of _Agile Manifesto_, a prolific author on patterns and contributor frameworks ([JUnit](https://github.com/junit-team) as an example).

 #### Peter Norvig